 July 12-17, 2021 (16-17 yr olds)

 Thirty-two students are accepted into the Session.
 This session immerses the students into the mission, culture and skill sets of the Fire Service.
 A strong emphasis is placed on character, self- and mutual respect, individual empowerment and teamwork as students participate in physical fitness training, learn in a classroom setting, compete in team-based activities and progress in squads through a series of practical training evolutions divided into engine, ladder and rescue company fireground operations.
 The class selects its own command staff based on the Incident Command System, who are responsible for the logistical support and operational performance of the group for the duration of the session.
 Guest speakers who represent a variety of functions within the Fire Service are invited in each night to provide a broad perspective of the trade.
 At the end of the session, the students respond to and mitigate a simulated multi-story building fire utilizing the skills that they have learned over the course of the week.

 Each student will reside at the Connecticut Fire Academy in Windsor Locks for the duration of the course.
 Meals and lodging are included in the tuition.
 All applicants must be affiliated with a Municipal Fire Department and the department Chief and applicant’s parent must sign the application.
 Firefighter protective clothing is required for the program which includes a helmet, bunker coat, firefighter gloves, bunker pants with boots, Nomex hood, safety glasses and work gloves.

-Applications must be returned by March 29, 2020.
+Applications must be returned by March 27, 2021.
 Do not send payment with the application, you will be invoiced when accepted into the appropriate program.
 Each student must submit their own application for each class.